 Failure to comply with the Rules will result in disqualification.

 Global Mobility Immigration Lawyers will retain exclusive rights to the content and final form of all submissions, which will be published at our discretion.

-Submit your entry (or entries) and evidence of enrolment to email@example.com with the subject heading “Scholarship Submission 2018”.
-Large files may need to be provided via a file sharing service such as OneDrive, Dropbox, Google Drive etc or posted to us at:
+Submit your entry (or entries) and evidence of enrolment to firstname.lastname@example.org with the subject heading “Scholarship Submission 2019”.
+Large files may need to be provided via a file sharing service such as OneDrive, Dropbox, Google Drive etc.

-All submission(s) should include the following information for the applicant (or each applicants for team submissions):
+All submission(s) should include the following information for the applicant (or for each applicant for team submissions):

 *Entrants under 18 must provide their submissions via a teacher at their school, and contact details should be those of the relevant teacher responsible, not the student.

 We look forward to receiving your Scholarship submission and wish you the best of luck.

 All queries should be emailed to email@example.com with the subject heading “Scholarship Query”.